 DAQ software collects raw hits from the individual DOMs, rejecting noise hits and forming triggers with all the relevant data for physics events in the detector.
+Additionally, all raw hits from the detector are buffered for a limited time and can be saved for analysis in special cases (HitSpooling).
 Diagnostic and calibration data are also collected, as are raw counting rates for all DOMs, used for the supernova triggers.
 Performance of the DAQ software is a major driver of the quality of data for physics analysis.